rayshift/translatefgo/README.md

 ## Licence
 The code in this repository, the bundles from our API, and any android applications released are licenced under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) licence.
 This means it is forbidden to use or distribute any version of the application or any translated bundle for commercial purposes.

+Google Play and the Google Play logo are trademarks of Google LLC.

+Fate/Grand Order is Copyright Aniplex Inc., DELiGHTWORKS, Aniplex of America and Sony Music Entertainment (Japan) Inc. All images and names owned and trademarked by Aniplex Inc., DELiGHTWORKS, Aniplex of America and Sony Music Entertainment (Japan) Inc. are property of their respective owners.